 - Where can you find the fructan index?

 The fructan index is compiled on the basis of the current weather information.
-This makes it easy to see if there is a risk of a high fructan content, allowing you to adjust the grazing time and duration of grazing.
+This makes it easy to see if there is a risk of a high fructan content, so you can adjust the grazing time and the duration of grazing.

 The map gives an indication of the possible amount of fructan in the grass.
 The forecast is made on the basis of the temperature and the amount of sunshine.
 This does not take into account factors such as the type of grass, the availability of nutrients and water.

 Use the card with common sense!
 When conditions are very unfavorable for grass growing, such as persistent drought or lack of nutrients, the fructan content may be high, even though the fructan index predicts from the weather data that the amount of fructan is low.